-You’re listening to Uncommon Cents, a podcast by Bowman Financial Strategies.
-I’m your host, Erik Bowman and thank you for joining me today.
-Hi everyone.
-Today we’re going to be discussing common beneficiary mistakes and how to prevent them.
-It is June 20th, 2019.
-Thanks for joining me today.
+You’re listening to uncommon sense, a podcast by Bowman Financial Strategies.
+I’m your host, Erik Bowman, and thank you for joining me today.
+Hi everyone and thank you for joining me today.
+This is Erik Bowman, owner of Bowman Financial Strategies.
+Our topic today is required minimum distributions or more commonly known as RMDs.